-Canine Acupressure has been known to help over 40 conditions.
-It excels at bringing energy to an area and increasing circulation which helps in rehabilitation, chronic pain, neurological disorders and strengthening the immune system.
+Acupressure has been known to help over 40 conditions in dogs.
+It excels at bringing energy to an area and increasing circulation which helps in rehabilitation, chronic pain, neurological disorders, and strengthening the immune system.

 The body has over 300 acupoints on it.
 These points are along pathways, known in TCM as meridians.
 They are all independent yet interconnected.
-The meridian system is known as the web that has no weaver.
-When an acupoint is activated, blood and chi is brought to the area, which aids in healing.
+The meridian system is known as “the web that has no weaver”.
+When an acupoint is activated, blood and chi are brought to the area, which aids in healing.

 There are many different factors that go into assessing your dog and choosing points and your dog’s needs are always changing.
 Acupressure is a great way to enrich your dog’s well being and help provide optimal health.